automation-cloud

 You can identify local user accounts based on their icons.

-A local account can be useful in the following scenarios:
+A local account can be useful:

 • To manage SAML integration issues (e.g., updating an expired certificate) or if changing authentication settings - an account with the organization administrator role is recommended.